 No child should suffer from long term effects of hunger, which can cripple whole communities.
 With your help, we aim to provide food and water to vulnerable children and their families.

-Join us one of our four locations across England and let's bring communities together for the Children of War.
+Join us one of our five locations across England and let's bring communities together for the Children of War.

 Register now for your free fundraising kit.